 Posted on August 16, 2017 by Laura Fuller

 As a firm believer in the 12 Steps, as well as a man in recovery, this comment can be disheartening.
 I have watched so many recover from the hopelessness of addiction by the simple application of the 12 Step principles in their lives.
-As the Executive Director at Hanley Center, I feel confident assuring these family members that this framework can address the mental and physical factors that exacerbate addiction as well as the spiritual disconnection that fuels it.
+As the Executive Director at Hanley Center, I feel confident assuring these family members that this framework can help address the mental and physical factors that exacerbate addiction as well as the spiritual disconnection that fuels it.

 Typically, these people were drunk within days (and sometimes hours) after leaving that meeting.
 These patients, therefore, believe that their experience indicates that the 12 Step program doesn’t work.